-For the purposes of Teva Canada's Policy, the definitions section, below, defines Workplace Violence and lists examples of behaviour which would be considered Workplace Violence, and includes Domestic Violence in the Workplace.
+For the purposes of Teva Canada's Policy, the definitions section, below, defines Workplace Violence and lists examples of behaviours which would be considered Workplace Violence, and includes Domestic Violence in the Workplace.

-All incidents of Workplace Violence must be reported to your Direct Manager, Human Resources Partner or Security.
-All concerns related to Workplace Violence will be promptly investigated and addressed, as outlined in Teva Canada's Workplace Violence Prevention Procedure.
+All incidents of Workplace Violence must be reported to your direct Manager, Human Resources Partner or Security.
+All concerns related to Workplace Violence will be promptly investigated and addressed, as outlined in Teva Canada's Harassment, Discrimination and Violence Prevention Procedure (Quebec).